caseyscarborough/ankiconnect-java/README.md

 ### Find Cards

-This function will allow you to find cards based on a search query.
-The search query is the same as the one used in the Anki desktop client.
+Find cards based on a search query.
+The search query is the same as the ones used in the Anki desktop client.

 ```java
 List<Long> ids = ankiconnect.findCards("deck:Default");